MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 Add-MailboxPermission -Identity "john.smith@contoso.com" -User $EXOServicePrincipal.Identity -AccessRights FullAccess
 ```

-Your Azure AD application can now access the allowed mailboxes via the SMTP, POP, or IMAP protocols using the OAuth 2.0 client credentials grant flow.
+Your Microsoft Entra application can now access the allowed mailboxes via the SMTP, POP, or IMAP protocols using the OAuth 2.0 client credentials grant flow.
 For more information, see the instructions in [Permissions and consent in the Microsoft identity platform](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).

 You must use `https://outlook.office365.com/.default` in the `scope` property in the body payload for the access token request.